What is a brass core chip?

 This report will present the results of the investigation into an allegation made by Dean Porter against Bill Akeman.

-In a complaint filed with the CC&GTCC, Dean Porter alleged that Bill Akeman sold to him non-genuine brass core chips without disclosing all information known about their true nature and/or origin at the time of sale.
+In a complaint filed with the CCA, Dean Porter alleged that Bill Akeman sold to him non-genuine brass core chips without disclosing all information known about their true nature and/or origin at the time of sale.
 The chips that Porter alleges were sold to him are as follows:

 • $1 green Harrah’s